-Tier 1 copayment: \$1418 copayment per prescription or refill for a Tier 1 drug dispensed in a thirty day supply.
+Tier 1 copayment: \$18 copayment per prescription or refill for a Tier 1 drug dispensed in a thirty-day supply.

-Tier 2 copayment: \$2530 copayment per prescription or refill for a Tier 2 drug dispensed in a thirty day supply.
+Tier 2 copayment: \$30 copayment per prescription or refill for a Tier 2 drug dispensed in a thirty-day supply.

-Tier 3 copayment: \$5055 copayment per prescription or refill for a Tier 3 drug dispensed in a thirty day supply.
+Tier 3 copayment: \$55 copayment per prescription or refill for a Tier 3 drug dispensed in a thirty-day supply.

-Out of pocket maximum: There is an annual maximum eligible out-of-pocket expense limit for prescription drugs of \$8001,050 per person or \$1,6002,100 per family.
+Out of pocket maximum: There is an annual maximum eligible out-of-pocket

-- 2) Insulin.
+- expense limit for prescription drugs of \$1,050 per person or \$2,100 per family. - 2) Insulin.
 Insulin will be treated as a prescription drug subject to a separate copay for each type prescribed. - 3) Brand name drugs.
 If the subscriber chooses a brand name drug when a bioequivalent generic drug is available, the subscriber is required to pay the standard copayment plus the difference between the cost of the brand name drug and the generic.
-Amounts above the copay that an individual elects to pay for a brand name instead of a generic drug will not be credited toward the out-of-pocket maximum.

-- f.
-Special Service networks.
+Amounts above the copay that an individual elects to pay for a brand name instead of a generic drug will not be credited toward the out-of-pocket maximum. - eg. Special Service networks.
 The following services must be received from special service network providers in order to be covered.
-All terms and conditions outlined in the Summary of Benefits apply. - 1) Mental health services inpatient or outpatient - 2) Chemical dependency services inpatient and outpatient - 3) Chiropractic services - 4) Transplant coverage - 5) Cardiac services - 6) Home infusion therapy - 7) Hospice - g.
-Individuals whose permanent residence and principal work location are outside the State of Minnesota and outside of the service areas of the health plans participating in Advantage.
-If these individuals use the plan administrator's national preferred provider organization in their area, services will be covered at Benefit Level Two.
-If a national preferred provider is not available in their area, services will be covered at Benefit Level Two through any other provider available in their area.
-If the national preferred provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below.
-All terms and conditions outlined in the Summary of Benefits will apply. - h.
-Children living with an ex-spouse outside the service area of the employee's plan administrator.
-Covered children living with former spouses outside the service area of the employee's plan administrator and enrolled under this provision as of December 31, 2003, will be covered at Benefit Level Two benefits.
-If available, services must be provided by providers in the plan administrator's national preferred provider organization.
-If the national preferred provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below. - Individuals whose permanent residence is outside the State of Minnesota and outside the service areas of the health plans participating in Advantage.
-(This category includes employees temporarily residing outside Minnesota on temporary assignment or paid leave (including sabbatical leaves) and all dependent children (including college students) and spouses living out of area.)
-The point of service (POS) benefit described below is available to these individuals.
-All terms and conditions outlined in the Summary of Benefits apply.
-This benefit is not available for services received within the service areas of the health plans participating in Advantage.
+All terms and conditions outlined in the Summary of Benefits apply. - 1) Mental health services inpatient or outpatient - 2) Chemical dependency services inpatient and outpatient - 3) Chiropractic services - 4) Transplant coverage - 5) Cardiac services - 6) Home infusion therapy - 7) Hospice - 7)8) Fertility services - fh.
+Individuals whose permanent residence and principal work location are outside the State of Minnesota and outside of the Advantage Plan's service areas of the health plans participating in Advantagearea.
+If these individuals use a provider within the plan administrator's national preferred provider organization in their area network, services will be covered at Benefit Level Two.
+If a national preferrednetwork provider is not available in their area, services will be covered at Benefit Level Two through any other provider available in their area.
+If the a national preferrednetwork provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below covered at Benefit Level Three.
+All terms and conditions outlined in the Summary of Benefits will apply.

+g-i.-Children living with an ex-spouse outside the Advantage Plan's service area of the employee's plan administrator.
+Covered children living with former spouses outside the Advantage Plan's service area of the employee's plan administrator and enrolled under this provision as of December 31, 2003, will be covered at Benefit Level Two benefits.
+If available, services must be provided care must be received by providers in the plan administrator's national preferred provider organization network.
+If the a national preferred network provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below covered at Benefit level Three.